PRATYAKSH15/AI-code-reviewer/README.md

 # 🧠 AI-Powered Code Reviewer

 A modern, responsive MERN-based web application that allows users to input source code and receive intelligent feedback using Google’s Gemini AI.
-Designed with a sleek dark theme and typing animations — perfect for showcasing on a resume or portfolio.
+Designed with a sleek dark theme and typing animations.

 ---